Systems Implementation Office

 This is a printable, one-page, color, PDF map with a photograph of existing Coast to Coast Trail (C2C) segments.

-When complete, the C2C will connect nine counties through Central Florida from Tampa Bay and the Gulf of Mexico to the Atlantic Ocean.
+When complete, the C2C will connect nine counties through Central Florida.
 Trail segments in Brevard and Volusia counties forming the eastern part of the C2C are also part of the St. Johns River-to-Sea Loop.

 Illustration of existing trails is with a solid green line and a photograph.
 A dotted purple line illustrates remaining segments.